-6 If home educated, signed by an individual working in, or retired from, a recognised profession as per the accepted list of countersignatories for UK passport applications.
+&lt;sup>6 If home educated, signed by an individual working in, or retired from, a recognised profession as per the accepted list of counter-signatories for UK passport applications.

 2.3.5.
-Special Arrangements:
+Special Arrangements

-Parents/carers whose children have a disability and/or require special resources to sit the test must request this in writing by completing the Local Authority Access Arrangements request form.
-Parents/carers will be required to describe the child's disability and/or extra resources required to sit the test and must also supply detailed medical or professional evidence.
+Parents / carers whose children have a disability and / or require special resources to sit the test must request this in writing by completing the Local Authority Access Arrangements request form.
+Parents / carers will be required to describe the child's disability and / or extra resources required to sit the test and must also supply detailed medical or professional evidence.
 Every effort will be made to accommodate disabled students sitting the Entrance Test.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Wednesday 10th June 2020.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the Entrance Test) by 11.59pm on Friday 11th June 2021.
 Please note that this date is earlier than the test registration deadline.
-Parents making such a request will be notified by the end of July 2020 whether or not their request has been agreed.
+Parents / carers making such a request will be notified by the end of July 2021 whether or not their request has been agreed.

-Parents/carers whose child is not able to sit the test on a Saturday or Sunday for religious reasons must indicate this to the Admissions Service when registering for the test and supply a supporting letter from their religious leader.
+Parents / carers whose child is not able to sit the test on a Saturday or Sunday for religious reasons must indicate this to the Admissions Service when registering for the test and supply a supporting letter from their religious leader.
 These children will be tested on an alternative date.

 2.3.6.
-Illness:
+Illness

-If your son is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you have registered for the Entrance Test) by 11.59pm on the Monday immediately following the test.
+If your child is ill on the test day and is unable to sit the test, you must notify either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you have registered for the Entrance Test) by 11.59pm on the Monday immediately following the test.
 A medical note (scanned copy, faxed or hand delivered) must be submitted by noon on the Wednesday immediately following the test for an alternative date to be arranged and for the registration to remain as on time.
-If sufficient evidence is not received by this date then the registration for your son to sit the entrance test will be withdrawn.
-If you still wishes for your son to sit the 11+ test you must submit a new registration and this will be classed as late.
-Late candidates will not be tested until after Monday 1st March 2021.
+If sufficient evidence is not received by this date then the registration for your daughter to sit the entrance test will be withdrawn.
+If you still wish for your daughter to sit the 11+ test you must submit a new registration and this will be classed as late.
+Late candidates will not be tested until after Tuesday 1st March 2022.

 2.3.7.
-Additional Test Sessions:
+Additional Test Sessions

 Supplementary Test Sessions may be held, primarily to accommodate families moving into the area.
-Sessions will also be arranged for parents/carers registering for the test after offer day and parents/carers are asked to contact Warwickshire Admissions or The Grammar Schools in Birmingham in these circumstances.
+Sessions will also be arranged for parents / carers registering for the test after Offer Day and parents / carers are asked to contact Warwickshire Admissions or The Grammar Schools in Birmingham in these circumstances.

 2.3.8.
-Results:
+Results